 Founded in 1976 as Multitech, Acer Inc. is a Taiwanese company that started as a distributor of electronic parts.
 Since then, the company—renamed Acer in 1987—has expanded its product portfolio to include a multitude of products, including desktop computers, laptops, tablets, servers, monitors, smartphones, and more.
 Acer produces a wide range of laptops, from cheap Chromebooks to high-end productivity and creator models, as well as gaming laptops at different price points.
 They're most well known for their budget and mid-range offerings, which are often among the best value models you can find on the market, competing against the likes of Lenovo and HP.

 The build quality is great.
 Though not as rigid as an Apple MacBook Air, it feels sturdily built, exhibiting only a small amount of flex on the lid and keyboard deck.
 You can choose between an FHD+ IPS or a 2.8k OLED panel for the display.
 Both look sharp and get bright enough to combat glare in most indoor settings.
 Of course, the OLED display will provide a better visual experience, but remember that it's susceptible to permanent burn-in and will drain the battery faster.
 The keyboard feels spacious, albeit slightly mushy, and the touchpad is large and responsive.
 You get Wi-Fi 6E wireless connectivity, a 1080p webcam, and a wide port selection that includes two Thunderbolt 4s and an HDMI.
-Battery life is excellent at around 11 hours of light use—you can charge the laptop via USB-C.
+Its battery life is excellent at around 11 hours of light use—you can charge the laptop via USB-C.

 If you want something more affordable, check out the Acer Chromebook Plus Spin 714 (2024), a 2-in-1 convertible.
 This Chrome OS device is better suited for those with a light workload, as it sports a lower-power Intel U-series processor.
 Also, Chrome OS is more limited than Windows; significantly fewer programs run on Chrome OS, so you must ensure that you can complete your work via the Chrome browser or an Android app.
 As for the laptop itself, it feels surprisingly well-built compared to most Chromebooks, and its compact design makes it easy to carry around.
 It sports a nice FHD+ display, an amazingly comfortable keyboard, and an excellent 1440p webcam.
 The display gets pretty bright, so you get good visibility in well-lit settings, and since this is a 2-in-1, you can flip the screen around and use it as a tablet.